Revenue Collection Department

 Ask your mortgage company to pay your bill.

-Failure to pay Property tax results in Tax Sale of property.
+Failure to pay Property tax results in a Tax Lien Auction.

-Failure to pay Property Tax results in the Tax Sale of the property.
+Failure to pay Property Tax results in a Tax Lien Auction of the property.
 Property may be redeemed for three years AFTER THE DATE OF SALE.
 Property may be redeemed, for the total taxes and penalties, by certified check only.

 Time Table for Collecting Property Taxes